C3B2W23/TactilityApps/Apps/MesholaMessenger/docs/USER_GUIDE.md

 - Channel ID (base64): `izOH6cXN6mrJ5e26oRXNcg==`
 - Use this for quick group testing out of the box.

+### Discovered Nodes & Roles
+- When adverts are received, nodes appear in the **Discovered** list with a role:
+  - Companion
+  - Repeater
+  - Room
+- Tap **Add** to promote a discovered node into your contacts.
+- Star a contact to favorite it; favorites are pinned to the top of each role section.

 ### Joining a Channel

 *(Feature in development)*